Adriwin06/Better-of-Fabric-3/README.md

 ## Setting up your server
 Depending on which hosting service you use, it might be slightly different.
 They usually have a tutorial on how to install a modpack.
 Most of them have an installer that lets you choose the modpack, and everything gets installed automatically.
 You will still need to configure voice chat if you plan to use it: To **Configure Voice Chat** correctly on BisectHosting server, here is a really quick guide they made: [Voice Chat Setup on BisectHosting](https://www.bisecthosting.com/clients/index.php?rp=/knowledgebase/198/How-to-setup-voice-chat-on-a-ForgeorFabricorSpigot-Minecraft-server.html)

+To manually download the server pack, search for the version of the modpack you are using on [this page](https://www.curseforge.com/minecraft/modpacks/better-of-fabric-3/files), click on it and download the server pack zip file.

 If you want **faster chunk loading**, I recommend using **Chunky** to pre-generate chunks.
 You can set a high radius and let it run overnight.
 Pre-generated chunks load almost instantly.

 ## [Need a ready-to-go server?](https://bisecthosting.com/Adriwin)